 But let’s think about this logically.
 What sounds better for a prospective employer:

-I actively enjoy helping my clients achieve their goals.
+- I actively enjoy helping my clients achieve their goals.
 Between May-August 2018, I trained eight clients on a twice-weekly basis.
-All of them made their goals, with 80% surpassing the programme targets, outlined in initial consultations.
+All of them made their goals, with 80% surpassing the program targets, outlined in initial consultations.

 While this is a rudimentary example, you can see how data and evidence of training written in the form of objective, quantitative data, helps to paint a picture of you as a competent, and highly sought after personal trainer or gym instructor.

-These are just some aspects of writing a covering letter sure to guarantee you interviews going forwards.
+These are just some aspects of writing a covering letter sure to guarantee you interviews going forward.